Back

 Kidney Stone Treatment

-Most kidney stones pass on their own within a couple of weeks.
+When it comes to treatment of kidney stones in the elderly, most will pass on their own within a couple of weeks.
 However, it can range from days to a matter of weeks, depending on the size and location.

 The ideal situation is to pass stones naturally by drinking 6-8 glasses of water a day and managing pain with over-the-counter pain relievers.
 In some cases, your provider may prescribe an antibiotic if an infection is present, as well as pain medication if extreme pain persists.